rlooq/pelican_blog/content/articles/20200820_regex_notes.md

 Title: Regex Cheat Sheet
 Date: 2020-08-20
+Description: Reference notes on Regular Expressions in general.

 A [regular expression]((https://en.wikipedia.org/wiki/Regular_expression)) or pattern is used to go through a text and find a target string that meets the specified requirements.
 Most formalisms provide the following operations to construct regular expressions: